Marty Scurll: Independent circuit (2005–2019)

-Marty started training at Frank Rimer's Dropkixx training school which would also produce wrestlers like Martin Stone, The Kartel and Paul Robinson.
+Marty started training at Frank Rimer's Dropkixx Wrestling Academy which would also produce wrestlers like Martin Stone, The Kartel and Paul Robinson.
 Marty made his debut for Dropkixx at the Fondu Club in Purfleet, defeating Jimmy Starr by two falls to one.
 Once under the tutorship of Jon Ritchie, who by this time was in charge at Dropkixx, Marty took part in Dropkixx's Shoot Fighting Tournament.
 Scurll would go on to win the middleweight tournament, in the process becoming Dropkixx's first middleweight champion.
 Scurll also competed regularly for Summit Promotions, and at the end of the year formed a tag team with Paul Robinson as 'The Party Boys' (or 'The Midnight Ravers', as they were sometimes billed).

 Scurll would go on to appear for Premier Promotions and this would be the place where he would meet Phil Powers, who he ended up wrestling many times in the summer season on the holiday camps circuit.
 During the rest of the year, Scurll debuted for the likes of IPW:UK and RQW, wrestling Jonny Storm, Taiji Ishimori, Bubblegum and many others.
 On 5 June 2007, Marty made his debut for All Star Wrestling by defeating Jimmy Starr at Gravesend.
 Marty competed regularly for All Star, including main eventing Fairfield Halls, Croydon against Pro Wrestling NOAH's Shuhei Taniguchi and Tsutomu Hirayanagi.
 In IPW:UK, Marty would reform his tag team with Zack Sabre Jr., but under the name The Leaders of the New School.
 They then feuded with BritRage (Mark Sloan and Wade Flitzgerald) and The Kartel.
 Scurll wrestled and lost to Doug Williams in IPW:UK's British National Championship Tournament.